-Our middle years courses are intentionally designed with teaching strategies and assessments that connect curricular concepts across multiple subject areas, helping you make meaningful connections and apply your learning in different contexts.
+Our middle years courses are intentionally designed with teaching strategies and assessments that connect curricular concepts across multiple subject areas, helping you apply your learning in different contexts.

-The middle years courses we offer are Math, English Language Arts, Science, and Social Studies.
-They provide a well-rounded educational experience that will strengthen your understanding while embedding additional subject area outcomes within these core disciplines.
+These core courses provide a well-rounded educational experience that will strengthen your understanding while embedding additional subject area outcomes (Health, Physical Education, Arts Education, Career Education and Treaty Education) within the teachings.

-You will also explore a variety of diverse Practical and Applied Arts courses, allowing you to discover new interests and potential pathways for high school and beyond.
+You will also explore a wide range of Practical and Applied Arts options, helping you discover new interests and potential career pathways for high school and beyond.

 There is no direct cost to families for students under the age of 22 taking online courses with Sask DLC.